jihun1184/DD-FP/README.md

 | CPU | Intel Core i9-12900H (14 cores, up to 5.0 GHz) |
 | System RAM | 24 GB DDR5 |

-(Full environment details are provided in Supplement S8 of the paper.)

 ---

 ## License